 By Jeff Lucas, USFWS

-Law enforcement officers in the Service are tasked with many things, but did you know there is a group of them that there are a group of them that are in charge of monitoring prairie potholes?
+Law enforcement officers in the Service are tasked with many things, but did you know there is a group of them that are in charge of monitoring prairie potholes?

 The Prairie Pothole Region is an area of the Great Plains that contains thousands of shallow wetlands known as ‘potholes’.
 During the last Ice Age, glaciers carved these indentations into parts of the Dakotas and Montana.
 As a result of the Small Wetland Acquisition Program of 1958, the Service now has a hand in protecting these wetlands.